jasht1/Uni-Projects/Robotics and Automation/Assignment Coursework/Answers/Transformations/3 Simple x Rotation.md

 \begin{pmatrix} 1 \\ -0.83\\ 1.14 \\ 1\end{pmatrix}
 $$

+%% Page Break %% <div style="page-break-after: always;"></div>

-### MATLAB Implementation
+### 3c.
+MATLAB Implementation
 %%[[2025-03-25]] @ 15:03%%

-This simple Rotation can be used to arrange the joints of of a robot in MATLABs robotics toolbox as demonstrated by the code below.
+This simple rotation can be used to arrange the joints of of a robot in MATLABs robotics toolbox as demonstrated by the code below.

 ```MATLAB title="Q2b_Simple_Rotation.m"
 % Define P1 & theta